-List of plant requiring registration of design as outlined in Schedule 5 (Part 1) of the WHS Regulations
+List of plant requiring registration of design in Schedule 5 (Part 1) of the WHS Regulations

-- Pressure equipment, other than pressure piping, and categorised as hazard level A, B, C or D according to the criteria in Section 2.1 of AS 4343 Pressure equipment hazard levels - Gas cylinders covered by Part 1.1 of AS 2030.1 Gas cylinders General Requirements - Tower cranes including self-erecting tower cranes - Lifts, including escalators and moving walkways - Building maintenance units - Hoists with a platform movement exceeding 2.4 metres, designed to lift people - Work boxes designed to be suspended from cranes - Amusement devices covered by Section 2.1 of AS 3533.1 Amusement Rides and Devices, except Class 1 structures (see below) - Concrete placement units with delivery booms - Prefabricated scaffolding and prefabricated formwork - Boom-type elevating work platforms - Gantry cranes with a safe working load greater than 5 tonnes or bridge cranes with a safe working load of greater than 10 tonnes, and any gantry crane or bridge crane which is designed to handle molten metal or Schedule 10 hazardous chemicals - Vehicle hoists - Mast climbing work platforms - Mobile cranes with a rated capacity of greater than 10 tonnes
+- Pressure equipment, other than pressure piping, and categorised as hazard level A, B, C or D according to the criteria in Section 2.1 of AS 4343-2005: Pressure equipment - hazard levels. - Gas cylinders covered by Section 1 of AS 2030.1-2009: Gas cylinders General requirements. - Tower cranes including self-erecting tower cranes. - Lifts including escalators and moving walkways. - Building maintenance units. - Hoists with a platform movement exceeding 2.4 metres, designed to lift people. - Work boxes designed to be suspended from cranes. - Amusement devices covered by Section 2.1 of AS 3533.1-2009: Amusement rides and devices Design and construction except amusement devices noted below. - Passenger ropeways. - Concrete placing booms. - Prefabricated scaffolding. - Boom-type elevating work platforms. - Gantry cranes with a safe working load greater than 5 tonnes or bridge cranes with a safe working load of greater than 10 tonnes, and any gantry crane or bridge crane which is designed to handle molten metal or Schedule 11 hazardous chemicals. - Vehicle hoists. - Mast climbing work platforms. - Mobile cranes with a rated capacity of greater than 10 tonnes.

-Note: The plant listed as requiring design registration does not include:
+The plant listed as requiring design registration does not include:

 - a heritage boiler

+- any pressure equipment-other than a gas cylinder-excluded from the scope of AS 1200:2000: Pressure equipment-see section A1 of Appendix A to AS/NZS 1200:2000

 - a crane or hoist that is manually powered

+- a reach stacker

 - an elevating work platform that is a scissor lift or a vertically moving platform

 - a tow truck

-- certain Class 1 structures including:
+- certain amusement devices including:

+- class 1 devices

-- playground structures
+- playground devices

 - water slides where water facilitates patrons to slide easily, predominantly under gravity, along a static structure

-- wave generators where patrons do not come into contact with the parts of machinery used for generating water waves
+- wave generators where patrons do not come into contact with the parts of machinery used for generating water waves, and

-- inflatable devices that are sealed

-- inflatable devices that do not use a non-return valve.